 - Read More

-With spectacular views of St. Isaac’s Cathedral and in walking distance to the Hermitage and Winter Palace, this grande dame property, which opened in 1912, is now part of the Rocco Forte Group, blending history with a sleek décor.
+With spectacular views of St. Isaac’s Cathedral and in walking distance to the Hermitage and Winter Palace, this grande dame property, which opened in 1912, is now part of the Rocco Forte Group, blending history with sleek, modern décor.

 - Book Hotels